The Genesis story and the Augustinian interpretation of original sin

 The single countervailing hunter-gather characteristic of Eden prior to the fall is that Adam and Eve were naked and felt no shame.
-But while some hunter gathering societies lived naked, the wearing of clothes certainly began during the hunter gather period.
-It seems people started wearing cloths some 170,000 years ago.
+But while some hunter-gathering societies lived naked, the wearing of clothes certainly began during the hunter-gather period.
+It seems people started wearing clothes some 170,000 years ago.
 Clothes do not fossilize.
 But a 2011 study found head lice and the lice that live in our clothes separated at around this time.
-While some hunter gather societies undoubtedly wore clothes for protection from cold and sun, as well as for decoration and ceremony, we do not know if, and when, modesty became a factor or whether this only developed after the advent of agriculture.
+While some hunter-gather societies undoubtedly wore clothes for protection from cold and sun, as well as for decoration and ceremony, we do not know if, and when, modesty became a factor or whether this only developed after the advent of agriculture.
 The shame factor may well have intensified after agriculture along with the new admonitions against adultery.
 With the advent of private property these admonitions became prevalent because fathers wanted to be sure that the sons to whom they would leave their cows and land really were their own offspring.

 But is sin inevitable?

 If we strip away Augustine’s strange idea of concupiscence and the dangers of sexual passion we are still left with his underlying idea that evil, or at least human sin, or wrongdoing, is etched into our nature.

 Whatever the flaws in the metaphors of the Genesis myth, there are a number of ways in which this basic idea seems plausible.